 For participants in the annual incentive bonus plan (the "Incentive Bonus Plan"), the annual incentive bonus is based on the salary of the individual, and a sliding scale that is consistent with their position with the Company or set out in their respective Employment Agreements.
-Our Incentive Bonus Plan is based on the level of

-Company performance against a target that is approved by the Board on an annual basis, based on a target Adjusted EBITDA (the "Target Adjusted EBITDA").
-In the event that the Company does not exceed a threshold of 85% of the Target Adjusted EBITDA, no bonus will be paid.
+Our Incentive Bonus Plan is based on the level of Company performance against a target that is approved by the Board on an annual basis, based on a target Adjusted EBITDA (the "Target Adjusted EBITDA").
+In the event that the Company does not exceed a threshold of 85% of the Target Adjusted EBITDA, no bonus is paid.
 The maximum bonus is payable upon achievement of at least 115% of Target Adjusted EBITDA.
-Between 85% and 115% of target, payouts are calculated based on linear interpolation between such amounts.
-For fiscal 2020, our Adjusted EBITDA of \$306.5 million was approximately 36% above the Target Adjusted EBITDA of \$225.7 million, resulting in payouts for our NEOs at 115% of their Target Bonus.
-For a discussion of how we calculate Target Adjusted EBITDA and our NEOs payouts for the 2020 Incentive Bonus Plan, see "Elements of Our Executive Compensation and Benefits Programs-Annual Incentive Compensation," below.
+Between 85% and 115% of Target Adjusted EBITDA, payouts are calculated based on the linear interpolation between these amounts.
+For fiscal 2021, our Adjusted EBITDA of \$237.3 million was approximately 88% of the Target Adjusted EBITDA of \$269.3 million, resulting in payouts for our NEOs at approximately 20% of their Target Bonus.
+For a discussion of how we calculate Target Adjusted EBITDA and our NEOs payouts for the 2021 Incentive Bonus Plan, see "Elements of Our Executive Compensation and Benefits Programs-Annual Incentive Compensation," below.